RandaAdel/RandaAdel.github.io/_posts/2024-12-28-price-index.markdown

 tags:   Price Index
 ---

 **If you, like me, prefer understanding the bigger picture, you may have come across terms such as price index, index funds, shares, and other interconnected financial concepts.
-In this discussion, I’ll begin with an exploration of the price index and its creation.
-I will be linking thoese concepts to mathematics and statistics to make them approachable for those without a finance background.**
+In this post, I’ll begin with an exploration of the price index and its creation.
+I will be linking thoese concepts to mathematics to make them approachable for those without a finance background.**

 <br><br>